LearnersGuild/interview-challenge-apprenticeship-a/README.md

 You'll be allowed to ask your interviewer clarifying questions and can use the internet to search for information as needed.
 No other aid is allowed.
 If you have a question about whether or not a particular form of aid is acceptable, ask your interviewer.

 Each requirement is assigned a point value.
-A fully complete requirement will earn you full points; partially complete requirements get partial points; incomplete requirements get no points.
-Overall completeness is determined by dividing the total points earned by the total points available.
+Completing the requirement will earn you full points. _No partial points will be given._ Overall completeness is determined by dividing the total points earned by the total points available.
 To pass the interview you must score 80% or higher.

 ## Existing functionality